RLAQUEA/portfolio_updated/README.md

 # Professional Portfolio

-### This portfolio is a different style than the previous version.
-The site has  links to my Github, LinkedIn and my personal contact information.
-The portfolio has a parallax scrolling feature for the background image and was styled using Materialize CSS as well as my custom modifications.
-The site includes a headshot of me, and links to a new HTML page containing my software projects.
+My professional portfolio includes a short bio, links to my Github, LinkedIn and my personal contact information.
+It's styled using Bootstrap and custom CSS.
+Also, the site includes a headshot of me, links to a new HTML page containing my software projects.